cdy3870/DisneyAssessment/README.md

 b.
 The candidate should demonstrate how they preprocess the data for efficient storage and later retrieval.

 - The main issues with the datasets are the absence of primary keys so I added keys to link brands to their categories.
+There are missing values for the retailers column, which I replaced with "not retailer specific" since the coupons would work for regardless of the retailer.
 Since certain coupons can be attributed to multiple categories, I furthered grouped offers according to multiple categories:

     1. Every offer that has the same retailer and brand is likely just a general offer for that particular store that applies to every good in that store.
 For example “Spend $10 at CVS” falls under medicine & treatments, skin care, and more.
 We assign all of these categories to that offer.
     2. Every offer that does not have the same retailer and brand is specific to a product brand.
 There are instances where every corresponding category applies.
 For example, “Beyond Meat Plant-Based products, spend $25” falls under all of its categories (plant-based meat, frozen plant-based, packaged meat).
 However, a deal on "GOYA Coconut Water" falls under water, rice & grains, sauces & marinades, etc. Obviously we only want to fall under "water".